-The McMinnville Police Department ("MPD") has implemented the "You Have Options Program" as a more effective tool for dealing with sexual assault victims.
-This program is another step forward in ensuring that victims are cared for and supported rather than being re-traumatized by the criminal justice process.
+McMinnville Police Department has implemented the "You Have Options Program" as a more effective tool for dealing with sexual assault victims.
+We have chosen this program and believe it is another step forward in ensuring that victims are cared for and supported rather than being re-traumatized by the criminal justice process.

-You Have Options

-The primary premise of the You Have Options program is that if the following action points are followed, MPD can enhance service to victims, improve its sexual assault investigations, and focus on dealing more effectively with the small number of serial sexual perpetrators that commit the majority of these crimes and often do so with impunity.
+The You Have Options program was developed by Detective Carrie Hull of Ashland Police Department.
+She presented the information at the Oregon Chief's Conference in the Spring of 2014.
+The primary premise of the program is that if we do the following action points, we can enhance our service to victims, improve our sexual assault investigations, and focus on dealing more effectively with the small number of serial sexual perpetrators that commit the majority of these crimes and often do so with impunity.

-- 1. MPD enhances their services to victims by giving them options in how they report and how much they report.
-TMPD intentionally gives victims the chance to take control and make choices since one of the greatest injuries in sexual assaults is the loss of control by the victim.
+- 1. We enhance our services to victims by giving them options in how they report and how much they report.
+We intentionally give victims the chance to take control and make choices since one of the greatest injuries in sexual assaults is the loss of control by the victim.
 By giving the victim the opportunity to exercise control over the level of participation they provide (anonymous report, partial investigation, and a complete investigation) the victim is allowed to determine the pace at which the investigation is conducted, they are allowed to remain anonymous and to protect their confidential information.
-This allows them to build a more trusting relationship with police officers and investigators, take a break if needed as traumatic memories or fears are dealt with and overcome, and gives them back control, confidence and strength. - a.
-In order to protect the rights of potential suspects and maintain objectivity in investigations, MPD does not list alleged assailants as suspects until the victim allows a complete investigation or MPD develops probable cause evidence from some other source.
+This allows them to build a more trusting relationship with police officers and investigators, take a break if needed as traumatic memories or fears are dealt with and overcome, and gives them back control, confidence and strength. - 1.
+In order to protect the rights of potential suspects and maintain objectivity in our investigations, we do not list alleged assailants as suspects until the victim allows a complete investigation or we develop probable cause evidence from some other source.